Master of Christian Studies (M. C. S)

 Thesis

-A candidate may be permitted to write a thesis for the completion of the required courses. s/he should submit the thesis proposal on a prescribed form for approval before the end of the academic year for second year as per the conditions laid down under Part III: Curriculum.
+A candidate may be permitted to write a thesis for the completion of the required courses.
+He/she should submit the thesis proposal on a prescribed form for approval before the end of the first year as per the conditions laid down under Part III: Curriculum.
+A candidate may permitted to write 2 papers (8 credit courses) in lieu of a thesis.

 Plagiarism (copying, illegal use of others work, breach of copyright, etc.)

 Independent research and writing play a vital part in the course requirements, examinations, thesis and project.
-Students, therefore, should be aware of the stong sanctions against plagiarism.
+Students, therefore, should be aware of the strong sanctions against plagiarism.
 If proven, a charge of plagiarism could result in an automatic F in the course and possible expulsion/cancellation of registration.
 If anyone has any questions or doubts about what plagiarism entails or how to properly acknowledge source materials and the works of others, be sure to consult the faculty concerned

 Academic System